 This is mainly composed of butter and garlic as the name suggests.
 It is more of a preparation rather than a sauce at first.
 Let me explain this.
 Sauces are usually cooked separately.
 It can be added anytime to a dish, but as a complete entity.
 The sauce for our garlic butter shrimp is assembled as the dish cooks.

 The sauce is responsible in the success of the dish.
 The shrimp also plays an important role in providing the flavor to the sauce as it cooks.

 Let’s get back to the process.
 The partial garlic butter sauce is the first thing to make when cooking the dish.
 Melt butter and add garlic.
-Cook in medium heat until the garlic starts to brown a little.
+Cook in low heat until the garlic starts to brown a little.
 Immediately throw-in shrimp on a skillet and cook over medium high heat while stirring occasionally.
-Pour the soda into the skillet and continue to cook until it reduces to half.
-Season the dish with salt and pepper.
+Season the dish with salt and pepper and squeeze-in some lemon juice.
 Top with chopped fresh parsley.
-Super easy!
+Super easy, isn’t it?

 What goes with garlic butter shrimp?

 Rice goes well with this Filipino recipe.
 Garlic butter shrimp with sauce is topped over warm white rice.
 It can be eaten without any additional condiments because it is tasty by itself.
 I also like having this with toasted slices of French bread.